Yeedi Vac Station review: sit back and let this robot vacuum and mop for you

 As with all our reviews, the Yeedi Vac Station was tested first-hand in Alex’s home, using it just as you would so you know exactly what you are buying.
 The products are given to us free of charge and we test them for as long as possible before sending them back to the brand unless we are able to keep them.
 This means that we can continue to use the product which gives us the opportunity to return to our reviews for updating, so you can keep up-to-date with how it's fared over a period of time.

 Alex Temblador is a Mixed Latinx award-winning author and freelance writer based in Dallas, Texas.
 Her work in the home space has appeared in outlets like Real Homes, Dwell, Architectural Digest, Culture Trip, and Neighborhoods.com, among many others.
-She writes on a wide variety of topics for H&G, and has tested everything from vacuum cleaners to fitness equipment in the name of product research.
+She writes on a wide variety of topics for H&G, and has tested everything from vacuum cleaners to fitness equipment and pizza ovens in the name of product research.

 By Megan Slack • Published